-- 1. Click the user name you want to delete from the USER LIST. - 2.
+- 1. Click the user name you want to delete on the USER LIST. - 2.
 Click the Delete User button.

-How do I create the self-signed certificate manually?
+How to create the self-signed certificate manually?

-- 1. Go to Setup→Network button →HTTPS button - 2.
-Select "Enable secure HTTPS connection". - 3.
-Create certificate settings→ Create self-signed certificate manually→ Create. - 4.
-Fill in the relevant data in the text boxes titled Country, State or province, Locality, Organization, Organization Unit, Common Name & Validity; click "Create".
+- 1. Accurately connect all the devices. - 2.
+Activate the Web browser and key in the device's IP Address. - 3.
+Setup→Network button →HTTPS button - 4.
+Select "Enable secure HTTPS connection". - 5.
+Create certificate settings → Create self-signed certificate manually → Create. - Fill in the relevant data in the text boxes of the items titled Country, State or province, Locality, Organization, Organization Unit, Common Name & Validity; click "Create".

-How do I download the log list?
+How to download the log list?

-- 1. Click Setup → Status → Log. - 2.
-The display will show the log list page. - 3.
-Click First Page, Previous 20 or Next 20 to view the recording list. - 4.
-Click Download; select the file path, and download the recording list.
+- 1. Click Set up→ Status →Log. - 2.
+The normal display will show the log list page. - 3.
+Click First Page, Previous 20 or Next 20 to examine the recording list. - 4.
+Click Download; select the storing path; and download the recording list.